 Movo LV4 Lavalier Microphone

-The second model is LV4-C. This lavalier microphone records with a cardioid pickup pattern, focusing on sound coming from directly in front of the mic.
+The second model is LV4-C. This lavalier microphone records with a cardioid pickup pattern, focusing on sound coming directly in front of the mic.
 By doing this, it completely blocks out any ambient noise.

 Both of the Movo LV4 models have a frequency response of 35Hz-18KHz.
 This is fairly wide and allows the microphone to record a variety of vocal tones, which it can then produce into smooth, conversational sound.